Secure Clinical Email: Terms and Conditions

 3. Data Protection Policy

 This section describes the data protection roles and responsibilities of all the parties involved in Healthmail.
 It also discusses information security, access and retention of data.
-Healthmail will allow health care professionals to exchange patient identifiable clinical information in a secure and confidential manner.
-It will reduce the use of faxes and obviate the use of normal email for clinical information
+By agreeing the Terms and Conditions, the Healthmail users accepts the roles of each person/agency as outlined below.

 3.1 Roles & Responsibilities